foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

 * As an admin user
   - ship an order
-  - can assign a user to a merchant or remove a user from a merchant
   - and all merchant responsibilities
   - and all user responsibilities
   - some sort of statistics !